The 2023 Great Shakeout

 - Know where and how to shut off electricity, gas and water at main switches and valves following an earthquake.
 Check with your local utilities office for instructions.

 - Be sure to have a flashlight and a battery-powered radio on hand in case power is cut off.

 - Create a family evacuation plan and develop a family emergency survival kit that includes at least a three-day supply of drinking water and food you don't have to refrigerate or cook.
 (Emergency management experts say two weeks’ worth of supplies is even better.)
 The kit should also contain first aid supplies, a weather radio, batteries, clothing, blankets, medicine, copies of your insurance policies and some basic tools.

 - Maintain an inventory of all your possessions, including descriptions, serial numbers, purchase dates, amounts and receipts – as detailed as possible.
 Even walking through your home and garage with a camera or smart phone and recording information to store online for later access can help speed the insurance claims process after a devastating loss.
 Home inventory software for your laptop or smart phone is available online or from many insurance companies.

-- For more information about earthquakes in Idaho, visit the Idaho Office of Emergency Management; For Oregon, visit the Oregon Office of Emergency Management; and for Washington, the Washington Emergency Management Division.
+- For more information about earthquakes in Idaho, visit the United States Geological Survey (USGS) website at Information by Region-Idaho (usgs.gov); For Oregon, visit the Oregon Office of Emergency Management; and for Washington, the Washington Emergency Management Division.